sooriyaarachchi/pybites.github.io-src/content/slack-karma-bot.md

 My first attempt at this was one big script.
 I then splitted it out into different modules (responsabilities).
 Unfortunately I did not commit the initial script to compare.
 No worries though.
 Next week I go back to basics on modules and packaging, explaining how they work.
 I will explain how we import from them which often leads to confusion.

+## Update 07/08/2017

+I refactored this project for [Code Challenge 30 - The Art of Refactoring: Improve Your Code](https://pybit.es/codechallenge30.html), see the review [here](https://pybit.es/codechallenge30_review.html).

 ---

 Keep Calm and Code in Python!